dingo/api/readme.md

 ### Authentication and Authorization

 The API comes with built in authentication and authorization.
 As shown earlier, authentication can be enabled for entire groups or for a specific endpoint.
-By default both `basic` and `oauth2` authentication are enabled, this can be modified in the `app/config/packages/dingo/api/config.php` configuration file once you've published it.
+By default `basic` authentication is enabled, this can be modified in the `app/config/packages/dingo/api/config.php` configuration file once you've published it.

+You can enable `oauth2` authentication however you must require [`dingo/oauth2-server`](https://github.com/dingo/oauth2-server).

 The flow for authenticating requests is as follows: